-Last year I infused some vodka with rhubarb and it turned out so good that it was gone too quickly.
-In fact, I believe this was the fastest we went through an infusion ever.
-I've done everything from chili peppers and pineapple to coffee and vanilla, but the rhubarb is my favorite.
-This year, I decided to try it again and I let it go a little longer to see how the flavor intensified.
+Last year we infused some vodka with rhubarb and it turned out so good that it was gone too quickly.
+In fact, this was the fastest we went through an infusion ever.
+We’ve done everything from chili peppers and pineapple to coffee and vanilla, but the rhubarb is our favorite.
+This year, we decided to try it again and let it go a little longer to see how the flavor intensified.
 It turns out that the flavor of rhubarb develops very quickly and after only one day you can see a its gorgeous pink tint and smell the effects.
-This time I let it sit over the long holiday weekend, and I think I have another winner!
+This time we let it sit over the long holiday weekend, and we have another winner!

 Infusing vodka is about the easiest mixology adventure you can take, and a great way to get started thinking about the flavors you can achieve in a cocktail.
 To do rhubarb, simply slice the stalks lengthwise so they can easily fit into a bottle.
 Then, chop the strips into pieces just a couple inches long.
 It doesn’t take much.
 Perhaps just two stalks cut in this manner is plenty to flavor a bottle of vodka.
 Drop the pieces into a clean bottle and fill it up with a decent vodka.
 There’s no need to break the bank on this, but don’t use the cheapest stuff either.

-Tonight I took my rhubarb vodka and made a Cherry Rhubarb Sour.
+Tonight we took our rhubarb vodka and made a Cherry Rhubarb Sour.
 It was fantastic:

 Cherry Rhubarb Sour